Stoxum/casinocoin-dev-portal/content/tutorial-gateway-guide.md

 ## Authorized Accounts

-The CSC Ledger's Authorized Accounts feature enables a gateway to limit who can hold that gateway's issuances, so that unknown CSC Ledger addresses cannot hold the currency the gateway issues.
-CasinoCoin feels this is *not necessary* in most cases, since gateways have full control over the process of redeeming CasinoCoin balances for value in the outside world.
-(You can collect customer information and impose limits on withdrawals at that stage without worrying about what happens within the CSC Ledger.)
+The STM Ledger's Authorized Accounts feature enables a gateway to limit who can hold that gateway's issuances, so that unknown STM Ledger addresses cannot hold the currency the gateway issues.
+Stoxum feels this is *not necessary* in most cases, since gateways have full control over the process of redeeming Stoxum balances for value in the outside world.
+(You can collect customer information and impose limits on withdrawals at that stage without worrying about what happens within the STM Ledger.)

 To use the Authorized Accounts feature, a gateway enables the `RequireAuth` flag for its issuing address, and then individually approves each accounting relationship.
 An address can only hold funds issued by a gateway after its accounting relationship with that gateway is approved.

 The transaction to authorize an accounting relationship must be signed by the issuing address, which unfortunately means an increased risk exposure for that address.
-The process for sending funds into the CSC Ledger with RequireAuth enabled looks like the following:
+The process for sending funds into the STM Ledger with RequireAuth enabled looks like the following:

 1. ACME publishes its issuing address to customers.
-2. Alice creates an accounting relationship from her CSC Ledger address to ACME's issuing address, indicating that she is willing to hold ACME's issuances.
+2. Alice creates an accounting relationship from her STM Ledger address to ACME's issuing address, indicating that she is willing to hold ACME's issuances.
 3. ACME's issuing address sends a transaction authorizing Alice's accounting relationship.

 See [RequireAuth](#requireauth) for technical details on how to use Authorized Accounts.